cevv-be/Condor-simu/README.md

 The QFE altitude is recorded at the time of the button press.
 In practice, use the button before the take off run.
 # UDP2json

-The udp2json program receives the UDP packet send by Condor to a json served by a build in web server.
+The udp2json program receives the UDP packet sent by Condor to a json served by a build in web server.
-The software also serve the dashboard html and javascripts.
+The software also serves the dashboard html and javascripts.
 It can also relay the UDP packets to another consumer.

 Full documentation of the udp2json process is in the udp2json folder.